Richard Childress Racing

 - Hobbies: Dirt Racing, Hunting, Fishing, Working Out, Music, Fantasy Football

-Driving the historic No. 3 Dow/Cheerios Chevrolet for Richard Childress Racing, Austin Dillon is embarking on his first-full season in the NASCAR Sprint Cup Series in 2014 and competing for Rookie of the Year honors.
+Driving the historic No. 3 Dow/American Ethanol/Cheerios/Bass Pro Shops Chevrolet for Richard Childress Racing, Austin Dillon is entering his second full season in the NASCAR Sprint Cup Series in 2015.
+He is also competing in a majority of the NASCAR XFINITY Series races this season in the No. 33 Rheem Chevrolet.

 In 2011, Dillon earned the Camping World Truck Series drivers championship in RCR’s No. 3 Chevrolet, becoming the youngest champion in series history at 21 years, six months and 22 days.
 He secured Camping World Truck Series race victories at Nashville Superspeedway and Chicagoland Speedway, 10 top-five and 16 top-10 finishes and led the series in pole awards with five.
 He was voted the Camping World Truck Series Most Popular Driver by fans in 2011.